Rufus Bullock

-Rufus Brown Bullock (March 28, 1834 – April 27, 1907) was an American politician and businessman from Georgia.
-A Republican, he served as the state's governor during the Reconstruction Era.
+Rufus Brown Bullock (March 28, 1834 – April 27, 1907) was an American politician and businessman from New York.
+A Republican, he served as the State of Georgia's governor during the Reconstruction Era.
 He called for equal economic opportunity and political rights for blacks and whites in Georgia.
 He also promoted public education for both, and encouraged railroads, banks, and industrial development.
 During his governorship, he requested federal military help to ensure the rights of freedmen; this made him "the most hated man in the state", and he had to flee the state without completing his term.
 After returning to Georgia and being found "not guilty" of corruption charges, for three decades afterwards he was an esteemed private citizen.

 Early life

 Bullock was born in Bethlehem, New York and moved to Augusta, Georgia, in 1857 for his job with the telegraph company Adams Express.
 He served in the Confederate Army, setting up railroad and telegraph lines, rising to the rank of lieutenant colonel in the Quartermaster's Office.
 After the war, Bullock served as president of the Macon and Augusta Railroad in 1867, and established the Augusta First National Bank.